flycodepl/mi-band-firmware-analyse/README.md

 | 1.8.511 | 1.0.12.0 | F6662DE3 | ? | ? | ? | ? | ? |
 | 1.8.711 | 1.0.12.0 | F6662DE3 | ? | ? | ? | ? | ? |

+In two latest versions of Mi Fit (1.8.511 and 1.8.711) was added new firmware file - HM05.fw

 # Mili.hw

 I'm not sure that this is correct